-For first year students, the Program of Study

-form is due the second week of winter semester.
-This form includes courses to be taken and the approval of the faculty advisor, faculty reader, and graduate program manager.
-The Program of Study online form is available by logging in to https://gradprogress.sim.byu.edu/.
+For first year students, the Program of Study is due no later than the second week of winter semester.
+This includes courses to be taken and the approval of the faculty advisor, faculty reader, and graduate program manager.
+To submit a Program of Study you will need to access the Graduate Progress System by logging into https://gradprogress.sim.byu.edu/.
 Click on the 'Program of Study' milestone in the 'My Academic Journey' section.
 The core course requirements (required courses for the program) will automatically appear in the "Program Requirements" section.
 Select your elective courses by clicking the green "add new course" button at the bottom of the page.
 After you decide on your classes, review them with your faculty advisor and obtain the necessary approvals in the online system.
 Your faculty advisor, faculty reader, and the graduate program manager must each approve the Program of Study in the online system.
 A green checkmark will appear in the Program of Study milestone when it is completed and approved.